hxtree/galaxyops/libraries/faker-factory/README.md

 # @org-library/faker-factory

-FakerFactory creates fakes of classes with class-validator decorators for testing purposes.
+FakerFactory creates fakes of classes using class-validator decorators for testing purposes.

 It creates a faker object by first inferring each property's type based the